Lawrence Jackson (photographer): Obama administration

-One of the first photographs Jackson took, upon joining the Obama administration, was of White House ponds dyed green for Saint Patrick's Day.
+One of the first photographs Jackson took, upon joining the Obama administration, was of the two White House fountains on both lawns dyed green for Saint Patrick's Day.

 Barack Obama, as photographed by Jackson, on January 20, 2013, as the President pauses to look back at the crowd attending his second inauguration.

 On election night, 2008, Jackson went to Lafayette Square in DC, where thousands had gathered to celebrate Obama's election win.
 He shot the celebration for the AP.
 During the impromptu event, Jackson interacted with college students who were reveling in the Obama win.
 Inspired by the experience and his appreciation for Barack Obama, he decided to apply to be a photographer for the Obama administration.
 In a 2019 interview with WYNC, Jackson said if Hillary Clinton would have become president, he would have not applied for the job, saying "that's no knock against her.
 It just shows how much I appreciated him and thought his message was important."
 Pete Souza called Jackson and reviewed his portfolio with him at a coffee shop in Arlington, Virginia.
 He offered the job.
 However, he hesitated, concerned about the salary, which was lower than his AP salary.
 He was concerned it could not support his wife and two children.
 However, his wife, Alicia, convinced him otherwise, offering to go back to work herself.

 Lawrence started in March 2009.
-His first assignment was to photograph the ponds of the White House which were dyed green to celebrate Saint Patrick's Day.
+His first assignment was to photograph the fountains of the White House which were dyed green to celebrate Saint Patrick's Day.
 Jackson was the only African American photographer in the Obama administration.
 During his eight-year tenure, he traveled to 42 countries and shot half a million photographs.